Explosive Ordnance Disposal

 Unexploded Ordnances, also known as UXOs, are found throughout Cambodia daily.
 They can resurface near villages, roads, or schools.
 When this happens, the Explosive Ordnance Disposal (EOD) Team is called in to disarm and dispose of the device.

-Picture left are UXOs unearthed on a minefield in the Kampong Thom Province of Cambodia.
+Picture right are UXOs unearthed at the field in the Siem Reap Province of Cambodia.
 UXOs just like these are typically what cause severe or fatal injuries because, unlike land mines, many people believe that they can disarm without the help of an EOD expert.

 The Cambodian Self Help Demining Explosive Ordnance Disposal Team is comprised of 6 highly skilled individuals who have undergone extensive training and testing.
 The work closely with the Mine Action Planning Unit (MAPU) in Cambodia, local police, village chiefs, and village communes.